 We initiate our approach with a process of dimensionality reduction.
 Due to the high dimensionality of socio-economic and environmental factors, we need to identify those variables that significantly contribute to intra-urban socio-economic variability[26].

-To achieve this, we will implement a PCA-based automated variable selection methodology, following the objective of identifying candidate inputs to a geodemographic classification from a collection of variables[33].
+To achieve this, we will implement a PCA-based automated variable selection methodology to identify candidate inputs to a geodemographic classification from a collection of variables[33].
 This method, exemplified in a study on the UK 2011 Census, improves cluster assignment quality as manifested by a lower total within-cluster sum of square score.

-In this way PCA will be utilized to emphasizes variation and identifies strong patterns in a dataset, thereby effectively reducing its dimensionality[27].
+In this way, PCA will be utilized to emphasizes variation and identify strong patterns in a dataset, thereby effectively reducing its dimensionality[27].
 Using this approach, we can recognize those key predictors or features that account for the majority of the variability within the data[28].

 After identifying the principal components, our next step is the synthesis of a composite indicator[29].
 This indicator integrates these components into a comprehensive metric representing the combined socio-economic and environmental vulnerability[30].
-Though this indicator could be applied to a multitude of climate risks, our primary focus remains heat vulnerability.
+Though this indicator could be applied to many climate risks, our primary focus remains heat vulnerability.

 Finally, to visualize the varied vulnerability profiles across Johannesburg, we generate a final output map using a spatial multi-criteria analytic method[29].
 This map serves as a valuable tool in identifying areas of high vulnerability, thus providing critical guidance for necessary interventions and resource allocation.